AMontgomerie/AMontgomerie.github.io/_posts/2020-07-30-question-generator.md

 On the other hand, I noticed that the model would sometimes generate questions with either no relevance to the answer, or no relevance to the context.
 The latter were particularly common.
 An example of this is a question generated from an article about some news relating to Hong Kong and big tech companies.
 Instead of asking about what happened in the story, the model simply generated the question "what is Facebook?"
 While this question is grammatically correct and answerable, it is not a reading comprehension question relating to the text, because the text did not contain an explanation of what Facebook is.

 Another issue was that the model generated some questions which were tautological or contained the answer within the question.
-For example, from a text about some events happening in the US, the model generated "Q: Where is Georgia?
-A: Georgia".
+For example, from a text about some events happening in the US, the model generated:

+> Q: Where is Georgia?
+>
+> A: Georgia

 This is both irrelevant, because the article didn't explain where Georgia is, and obviously redundant, because the answer doesn't add anything that we didn't already know from the question.

 To deal with these issues, I decided to train another model which would evaluate the generated questions and answers.
 I decided to use a pretrained version of BERT for this task.
+BERT was introduced in [BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding](https://arxiv.org/abs/1810.04805).
+BERT is a transformer model pretrained using a Cloze-style task called masked language modeling; which is basically filling in the blanks in sentences.
+Using this as a pretraining objective has the advantage of forcing the model to learn bidirectional representations since it must consider what comes before and after the blank to make an accurate prediction.
+This is in comparison to traditional language modeling objectives, which require the model to predict the next word in a sequence, only learning context from one direction.

-I chose BERT because one of its pretraining objectives is Next Sentence Prediction (NSP).
+Bi-directional representations means that BERT is good for language comprehension tasks, such as evaluating questions and answers!
+I also chose BERT because of one of its other pretraining objectives, called Next Sentence Prediction (NSP).
 NSP involves taking two sentences, and predicting whether or not the second sentence follows the first one or not.

 For my project, I repurposed the NSP objective by setting the first sentence as a question and the second sentence as the answer to the question.
 I used the same `[CLS]` and `[SEP]` tokens as were used in pretraining.
 ```python